A Reliable Guide to Plan Vacation with Accessible Transit

 • Get written confirmation about your accessibility arrangements when booking your travel”.

 Check out what other’s experiences have been with international travel.
-What are the best countries for accessible transportation from their experience and what countries would they avoid.
+What are the best countries for accessible transportation from their experience and what countries would they avoid?

 Implementing your travel plan: Once you have planned your trip and made your reservation, make sure to mention your disability and the services you need.
-You can arrange assistance for any point along your trip, such as:
+You can arrange assistance at any point along your trip, such as:

 • Can I board with my own wheelchair?
 Are there tie-downs for safety?